 A year later reviews are mediocre, sales are lagging and it wouldn’t be an overstatement to say that most Pono shareholders keep listening to music on their iPhones and Droids.

 Hindsight is always 20/20, granted, that’s really no excuse for reckless investing.
 Could this all have been flagged at the get-go?
 Isn’t there a way to add some rhyme and reason to the fervor of ‘hot’ investments?
 The answer is an absolute yes.
 Turns out it wasnӴ even too difficult.

 Pono music was the first investment we chose to crowd review.
 A year ago we hadnӴ yet written a single line of code nor had we raised a single dollar for our new venture Zirra.
 What we had in mind was an understanding that crowd wisdom could be super effective in rating startups.
 We chose a few anchor investments, gathered 400 crowd reviewers and asked them 25 questions each.
 The results were stunningly accurate, so accurate that I still look at the original reports at least once a week to get inspired.
 Here are select sentiments and comments our crowd shared during the very peak of the funding campaigns.

 The Zirra crowd has given the product a score of 6.3 out of 10.
 The founding team received an 8.3.
 The market potential has been graded a 4.9 and the overall investment was rated with a mediocre 6.2.
 Nothing like the hype.

 75% would not invest in any circumstances.
 12% would invest for a different share price.
 The other 13%?
 Well, vinyl aficionados.

 It didn’t require an analyst nor a super expensive due diligence process.
-All it required was the right crowd, a good set of eyes and ears and the willing to listen.
+All it required was the right crowd, a good set of eyes and ears and the willingness to listen.
 It doesn’t mean Pono Music will not eventually become a great success.
 It does mean, however, that the crowd is worth listening to.
-Oh, and at that point I knew we were onto something big.
+Oh, and at that point, I knew we were onto something big.